Malco31/MoneyUp/README.md

 The employer can also see each employee's information to keep track of each day an individual worked and get an estimate of how much they have earned.

 ### Built With
 This application was made using Django's registration and admin system.
-It also includes HTML, CSS, and Javascript.
+It also includes HTML and Python.